 Is the future a digital right to work?

 Could a digital Right to Work (RtW) solution make RtW checks faster, more convenient and more secure?
-In a recent article in HR Director (published June 2021), I looked at Right to Work (RtW) checks and considered this question.
+In an article in HR Director (published June 2021), I looked at Right to Work (RtW) checks and considered this question.
 Here are some of my thoughts…

 Why do we need a digital Right to Work?